smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 Windows job sub-type model evolves.

-Now the OpCon (version 17.1 and newer) IBM i job master record supports a separate job sub-type called \"File Arrival\" which makes it easier to configure file watching for IBM i, instead of using the IBM i \"Batch Job\" sub-type and typing in all the CHK\* command parameters.
+Now the OpCon (version 17.1 and newer) IBM i job master record supports a separate job sub-type called "File Arrival" which makes it easier to configure file watching for IBM i, instead of using the IBM i "Batch Job" sub-type and typing in all the CHK\* command parameters.
 The new Enterprise Manager (EM) panel that appears for File Arrival jobs makes it easy to configure this type of job with many different options.
 The EM panel is actually supported by the IBM i Agent using its native